HUNT Workbench installation

 A 502 Bad gateway

 error is an indication that something is wrong with the configuration on the server side.
-Contact us in your lab channel on Slack or email further investigations.
+Contact us in your lab channel on Slack or email for further investigations.